victorkane/docker-for-cra-dev-with-hot-reloading/README.md

 - Make sure you have docker installed
   Just follow the first article on how to install Docker (with Docker Machine instead of Docker Desktop).
-  If you're on a Mac but you prefer Docker Desktop, that will work fine Also, no matter what system you're on, if you have docker running, we're good to go
+  If you're on a Mac but you prefer Docker Desktop, that will work fine.
+  Also, no matter what system you're on, if you have docker running, we're good to go.
 - So in my case, I have docker-machine running, but not as a service, just ... there.
   So I gear up VS Code in a directory, and do the following
   - See if docker-machine is running